-If you are a freelancer or family of a freelancer in a critical situation, please fill out our online application form below, providing as much detail as possible.
-The application form is currently only available in English, but you are welcome to complete it in any language.
+If you are a British freelancer, a freelance journalist of any nationality working for British media, or a family member of a freelancer in a critical situation, please complete the online application form by clicking the button below, providing as much detail as possible.

 Your application will be assessed and all information will be treated in the strictest confidence.
 Once we confirm that you are eligible for the fund, you will be asked to supply evidence to support your application, as above.

 All grant applications will be individually considered by The Rory Peck Trust.
 The Trust’s decision will be final.

 If you have any questions about the application process, please contact us at email@example.com.